-8.8 Display screen equipment
+9.8 Display screen equipment

 If you use a laptop or computer as part of your job you will have a display screen equipment assessment which looks at the position and height of your screen (VDU), keyboard and desk or work station.
 When you are using a VDU screen at work you should take regular breaks and rotate your daily tasks to ensure breaks from the screen.

-Employees are reminded that the Simplyhealth benefits package offered to all employees currently provides a cash allowance towards the cost of an eye test and glasses if required.
+Employees are reminded that the company's Healthcare Cash Benefits Plan offered to all employees currently provides a cash allowance towards the cost of an eye test and glasses if required.
 All employees are recommended to have regular eye tests (see section 5.7.1).